We closed on this house on January 9, 2018.

-Yes, we have two houses on the same street!
+Yes, we had two houses on the same street!

 While we were working on Meadow Arbor 1, the folks across the street got to talking to our contractor, Frank.
 The owner showed him the house, and explained exactly why it was sad.
 Sure enough, he had to get out of it quickly, because his wife had been transferred and they had to move soon.
 He had started to fix it up and sell it himself, but no longer had the time.
 The roof was in bad shape, and the central air conditioning didn’t work (thus you see window units in these pictures), so a retail sale wasn’t in the cards.
 There was obvious pride of ownership here–the house wasn’t dirty and the interiors were in good shape.